Guitar Build Process

 Gluing the soundboard to the body

-Trace, cut and smooth soundhole
+Trace, cut and smooth sound hole

 Trace outline using template as a guide